apify/apify-docs/sources/academy/webscraping/scraping_basics_python/09_getting_links.md

 ]
 ```

-Tada!
-We managed to get links to the product pages.
+Ta-da!
+We managed to get links leading to the product pages.
 In the next lesson we'll crawl these URLs so that we can have more details about the products in our dataset.

 ---